Financial Samurai

 The Wealth Gap Will Likely Widen

-It is an incredibly weird time to buy real estate right now.
-Hopefully these stories and the subsequent comments in this post have provided you with more insights on who is buying today.
+The pandemic was an incredibly weird time to buy real estate.
+Hopefully these stories and the subsequent comments in this post provided you with more insights on who was buying.

-On the one hand, there are tens of millions of people unemployed or underemployed.
-On the other hand, the average mortgage rate for all durations have hit record-lows.
-Meanwhile, millions of stock investors who held on now have record-high or close to record-high portfolios.
+On the one hand, there were tens of millions of people unemployed or underemployed.
+On the other hand, the average mortgage rate for all durations hit record-lows.
+Meanwhile, millions of stock investors who held on had record-high or close to record-high portfolios.

-After this recession is over, sadly, the wealth gap will likely widen even further.
-If you’re out of a job, there’s no way you’re going to buy a house, let alone get preapproved for a mortgage.
+After the recession was over, sadly, the wealth gap will likely continue to widen even further.
+If you're out of a job, there's no way you're going to buy a house, let alone get preapproved for a mortgage.
 But if you have a job, you can take advantage of such great discounts.
 These opportunities are the reasons why we financially prepare for so long.

 The cities that continue to have strong job prospects will likely get even more expensive over time.
 For every one person who leaves, there is likely going to be 1.2 people who take their place.
 The decision to relocate to the middle of nowhere to save money is now being over-hyped.